redis/redis-doc/docs/data-types/sets.md

 Most set operations, including adding, removing, and checking whether an items is a set member, are O(1).
 This means that they're highly efficient.

 For large sets, with hundreds of thousands of members or more, you should exercise some caution when running the [SMEMBERS](/commands/smembers) command.
 This command is O(n) and returns the entire set in a single response.
-As an alternative, consider the [SSCAN](/commands/sscan), which lets you retreive all members of a set iteratively.
+As an alternative, consider the [SSCAN](/commands/sscan), which lets you retrieve all members of a set iteratively.

 ## Alternatives